revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/01-IntroductionToAngular.md

 <blockquote>

 - Angular is a typescript-based web application framework used to create & build web apps
-- It allows us to create Single Page Application (SPA)
+- It allows us to create Single Page Applications (SPA)
 - Angular written using TypeScript
 - Angular uses Databinding and Routing
 - Angular uses Jasmine testing framework

 **NOTE** - The candidate must come up with the angular points that they see in the application.
 Depends on the candidate.
-This makes interviewer understand how far the candidate can relate a real time application with the topic
+This makes the interviewer understand how far the candidate can relate a real-time application to the topic

 </blockquote>
 </details>

 ---

-40. Is Angular Javascript based or Typescript based?
+40. Is Angular Javascript-based or Typescript based?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)